pritichaudhariii/Tableau-Project---HR-Dashboard/README.md

-# Tableau-Project---HR-Dashboard
-📊 Synthetic HR Analytics Dataset &amp; Tableau Dashboard – Generate 8,950 realistic employee records with Faker + NumPy, including demographics, jobs, salaries, and attrition.
-Power a Tableau dashboard with insights on Overview, Demographics, and Income.
+This repository contains a reproducible data generator for a synthetic HR dataset and a Tableau dashboard that explores workforce insights.
+The Python script produces 8,950 realistic employee records (demographics, job info, salary, performance, hire/termination dates), saved as HumanResources.csv.
+The dashboard surfaces Overview, Demographics, and Income analysis designed for HR stakeholders.